Simon Woolford: Coaching career

 Woolford coached the Queanbeyan Blues in the Canberra Rugby League competition.
 In 2015 he was suspended for nine months after breaking the window of the coaching box.
 This was later overturned in a retrial and a suspended sentence of 3 months was handed out.
 In 2016, Woolford began coaching the Newcastle Intrust Super Premiership NSW side and in 2017 took the club to the finals.

-On 29 April 2018 Woolford was announced as the head coach of Huddersfield Giants in Super league on a two and half year deal.
+On 29 April 2018 Woolford was announced as the head coach of Huddersfield Giants in Super league on a two-and-a-half-year deal.
 He took over form Chris Thorman, who had been in charge on an interim basis following the sacking of Rick Stone earlier in the season.

 At the start of the 2020 Super League season, it was announced that Woolford would be departing Huddersfield at the end of the campaign.
 On 16 September 2020, Woolford resigned from Huddersfield with immediate effect after a poor run of results.